-Samagra Shiksha Scheme is an integrated scheme for school education extending support to States from pre-school to senior secondary level.
+Samagra Shiksha Abhiyan is an integrated scheme for school education extending support to States from pre-school to senior secondary level.
 The issues related to the development and welfare of human resource is an important part of the Social justice content in General Studies paper 2 of the UPSC Syllabus.
-This article provides details on the origin and objectives of this scheme, the other relevant Government schemes which were subsumed under this program and important features of Samagra Shiksha Scheme.
+This article provides details on the origin and objectives of this scheme, the other relevant Government schemes which were subsumed under this program, and important features of Samagra Shiksha Abhiyan.

 Aspirants would find this topic very helpful while preparing for the IAS Exam.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!

 To complement your preparation for the upcoming exam, check the following links:

 Samagra Shiksha Abhiyan – Objectives

 The Government of India launched this scheme under the Ministry of Human Resource Development.
 The Department of School Education and Literacy looks after its administration.